 Aircraft Engine Mounts

 Most aircraft with exactly the same type / manufacturer of the engine can usually use the same mount, and for Lycoming and Continental models its either a conical or dynafocal mount.
-Most diesel and Rotax engines have their own specifically designed mounts and type of installation.
+Most diesel and Rotax engines have their own specifically designed mounts and method of installation.

-Designing your own mount is also an option, although you will be required to calculate and demonstrate the strength needed for all tubing under positive and negative G loading.
+Designing your own mount is also an option, although you will be required to calculate and demonstrate the strength needed for all tubing under ultimate positive and negative G loading.

 Most four cylinder engines today use mounts that look pretty much the same.
 The engine is bolted to the mount at the back or at the underside of the crankcase (some Rotax 912/914 engines are installed in such a way).